Dealing with Official Dutch Letters sent to your dutch company address

-At Dutch Business Incorporation we have had clients that honestly believed that they wouldn’t have any official transactions for the first year and failed to do any of the mandatory filings.
+We have had clients that believed that they wouldn’t have any official transactions for the first year and failed to do any of the mandatory filings.
 These were costly mistakes.

 Of course, things didn’t have to reach such critical levels.
-They could have promptly taken matters into their own hands and we have had clients who have tried but this is how that scenario usually played out.
-We will use one person’s experience with the tax authority for an example.
+They could have promptly taken matters into their own hands.

-Contact us today.
-We’re happy to answer your questions and assist you in dealing with any correspondence.
+We’re happy to answer your questions and assist you in dealing with any correspondence

-I have set up a Dutch company in Holland, are the offical correspondence in English?
+I have set up a Dutch company in Holland, are the official correspondence in English?

 No, they are all written in Dutch.